-Our Civil War Tour: This Hallowed Ground promises to be one of our most memorable tours.
-This Civil War tour gives you a panorama of the major battles that began and ended the Civil War, starting with First Manassas, culminating with Gettysburg and breathing the air of finality at Appomattox.
+This Hallowed Ground is one of our most memorable tours!
+It gives you a panorama of the major events that began and ended the Civil War, starting with First Manassas, culminating with Gettysburg and breathing the air of finality at Appomattox.

 The Civil War was the defining event in American history.
-It was an ordeal by fire that cost the lives of more than 600,000 American soldiers and left 300,000 wounded—casualties higher than all our other wars combined.
+It was an ordeal by fire that, according to the most recent historical estimates, cost the lives of as many as 750,000 American soldiers and left more than 300,000 wounded—casualties higher than all our other wars combined.

 We study the military campaigns and strategy and delve into the causes as well as the people who were willing to sacrifice their lives and property for their country, whether north or south.
 Who were those soldiers whose hearts were, in the words of Oliver Wendell Holmes, “touched by fire?”
 How were they trained?
-Until the turning point at Gettysburg, why did the Confederate generals in the East think harder, fight harder, and campaign better than the Union generals?
+Until the turning point at Gettysburg, why did the Confederate officers and soldiers in the East often tactically outmaneuver, fight harder, and campaign better than the Union generals?
 And, finally, why did the North win?

 DAY 1 Welcome Reception